 There are several types of tests available for the coronavirus.
 The test result is only valid for the time it was taken and therefore it is important that you continue to follow the infection prevention recommendations, regardless of what your test result is.

 PCR test Antigen test Antibody test Aim A PCR test detects coronavirus RNA and can detect even a single virus particle in a mucus sample.
 An antigen test/a quick test detects virus proteins in a sample using a immunochemical test.
 An antibody test detects antibodies for coronavirus.
 Sensitivity The test is highly sensitive and is considered reliable.
 The test is less sensitive than a PCR test and therefore less reliable.
 It is not known how long you can detect antibodies after infection.
 Test procedure The test is carried out by taking a sample of secretions from the throat or nose.
 The test is carried out by taking a sample of secretions from the nose.
 The test is carried out by taking a blood sample.
 Use This test is used by the Greenlandic Health Service.
 This test can be used as a supplement to a PCR test in situations where a quick result is important or a PCR test is not available.
+It can also be used for self-testing.
 This test is not used by the Greenlandic Health Service, except for in some purely clinical situations.

 - PCR test

 A PCR test is a very sensitive test method that detects coronavirus RNA.
 The test is carried out by taking a sample of secretions from the throat or nose and it is this method that has the most reliable test result.

 To learn more about PCR testing visit the Statens Serum Institut (SSI) website.